 UK law has evolved to protect family members and immediate dependents from financial hardship in the event of death.
 It is perhaps reassuring to know that should a sudden trauma occur leading to death – your loved ones will be helped by the law in your absence.

-I have listed the articles I have written concerning fatal accident compensation claims in an order which you will find helpful to follow – simply click on the link you find interesting and you will be taken to a detailed page I have written.
-Each page ends with the page I suggest you read next.
+We have listed our articles concerning fatal accident compensation claims in an order which you will find helpful to follow – simply click on the link you find interesting and you will be taken to a detailed article we have written.
+Each article ends with the next article we suggest you read next.

 Find out when a post-mortem and coroner’s inquest are necessary, what is involved in an inquest and how the information produced can assist in making a fatal accident claim.

 Discover what a fatal accident claim is together with examples of the most common types of claim in the UK.

-Click to see what you can claim and who is entitled to make a fatal accident claim.
+Click to see the types of compensation you can claim and who is entitled to make a claim following death.